Totnes

 Totnes (/ˈtɒtnəs/ TOT-nuhss or /tɒtˈnɛs/ tot-NESS) is a market town and civil parish at the head of the estuary of the River Dart in Devon, England, within the South Devon Area of Outstanding Natural Beauty.
 It is about 5 mi west of Paignton, about 7 mi west-southwest of Torquay and about 20 mi east-northeast of Plymouth.
 It is the administrative centre of the South Hams District Council.

 Totnes has a long recorded history, dating back to 907, when its first castle was built.
 By the twelfth century it was already an important market town, and its former wealth and importance may be seen from the number of merchants' houses built in the sixteenth and seventeenth centuries.
+Today, the town has a sizeable alternative and New Age community, known as a place where one can live a bohemian lifestyle, though has in recent times also gained a reputation as being a hotspot for conspiracy theorists within the UK.

-Today, the town has a sizeable alternative and "New Age" community, and is known as a place where one can live a bohemian lifestyle.
-Two electoral wards mention Totnes (Bridgetown and Town).
-Their combined populations at the 2011 UK Census was 8,076.
+The 2021 census recorded a population of 9,214, a 14% increase from the 2011 census which gave a population of 8,076.